 We typically serve cauliflower rice alongside blackened fish, roasted salmon, or chicken kabobs.

 Now time to tell the truth….
-Do you rice your own cauliflower?
-Or are you on team Peel, buy frozen or fresh riced cauli?
+Do you rice your own cauliflower? buy frozen or fresh riced cauli?
 Let us know in the comments!

 Equipment